S4Y4N/Trity/README.md

     trity

+### FAQ
+# What if I get ImportError: no module named x
+## Make sure you have Internet and try manually installing it by executing: pip install x (whatever x is)

 ### Issues?

 If you have any issues regarding the source code of this framework, as well as any errors you have encountered, please contact me at